Air quality monitoring of coal dust in rail corridors

 Windblown dust was identified as the main contributor to particle level exceedances at the Jondaryan dust monitoring station.
 However, coal dust emissions from operations at Jondaryan Rail Load-out were not found to result in exceedances of the Environmental Protection Policy (Air) 2008 in the absence of emissions from other dust sources.

 Dust emissions from road works on the Warrego Highway between Jondaryan and the rail loading facility affected the monitoring results at times between July and December 2014.
 For this reason, the original monitoring program timeframe was extended until August 2016.
-A final report covering the full monitoring period is being prepared.

 Port of Brisbane